Gravitational Wave Signatures from Lepton Number Breaking Phase Transitions with Flat Potentials: Results on First Order Phase Transitions and Gravitational Waves

 \subsection{Gravitational Wave Spectral Analysis}

 The gravitational wave spectra shown in Figures~\ref{fig:GW_densityU1}-\ref{fig:GW_densitySU2not} reveal the rich phenomenology accessible through flat potential scenarios.
 Each spectrum exhibits the characteristic broken power-law shape with a peak frequency determined by the Hubble scale at the transition epoch and the bubble separation scale.
 In \fig{fig:GW_densityU1}, we have plotted the FOPT signature of the $U(1)$ models for which we get a value of $\alpha\leq 0.5$ and a lower bound on the value of $\alpha$ that lies within the experimental sensitivity of an experiment shown in the plot.
 For $m_X=10^7$ GeV, the minimum sizable value is $\alpha=0.08$, while for $m_X=10^9$ GeV, $\alpha=0.09$.
 The near-independence of this threshold on the UV scale reflects the competing effects of enhanced transition strength (which increases the signal) and modified timing relationships (which can shift the peak frequency).
-For illustration, we have plotted the case for $m_X=10^9$ GeV, $\alpha=10$ to illustrate the possible reach of this model, however, current simulations do not support the case of $\alpha=10$ and that line should serve only as an indication of the possible reach of the model.

-The $U(1)$ breaking scenario exhibits several notable features: \begin{itemize} \item Peak frequencies typically lie in the milli-Hz range for the parameter values considered, placing them squarely within LISA's optimal sensitivity band. \item The spectral amplitude scales roughly as $\alpha^2$ in the weak transition regime, consistent with the expected quadratic dependence on the energy available for gravitational wave production. \item Higher UV scales shift the peak to lower frequencies while increasing the amplitude, reflecting both the stronger transition and the enhanced redshift during vacuum domination. \end{itemize}
+The $U(1)$ breaking scenario exhibits several notable features: \begin{itemize} \item The spectral amplitude scales roughly as $\alpha^2$ in the weak transition regime, consistent with the expected quadratic dependence on the energy available for gravitational wave production. \item Higher UV scales shift the peak to lower frequencies while increasing the amplitude, reflecting both the stronger transition and the enhanced redshift during vacuum domination. \end{itemize}